jamescoffey1/bootleg/README.md

-# Bootlegger Private Store Clone
+# Bootlegger Private Logs  Store

 This is a React-based clone of the Bootlegger private store landing page.